-Finally, the City is assisting with the acquisition and rehabilitation of an emergency homeless shelter located at 15311 Pipeline Lane, Huntington Beach.
-The new public facility, known as the Huntington Beach Navigation Center, will partner with non-profit organizations to offer 90-beds for nightly shelter, as well as case management for Huntington Beach's homeless population.
+Finally, the City is assisting with the acquisition of land for the development and rehabilitation of an emergency homeless shelter located at 15311 Pipeline Lane 17631 Cameron Lane, Huntington Beach.
+The new public facility, known as the Huntington Beach Cameron Lane Navigation Center, will partner with the County of Orange non-profit organizations to offer 50 beds for nightly shelter for the City's homeless population during the COVID-19 pandemic.
+The City will utilize CDBG and CARES Act funds for operations of the shelter once the Orange County Safer at Home order has lifted.